griffinht/griffinht.com/src/blog/background-image/index.md

 Something broke, but I was still able to take a screenshot of it.

-After capturing this image, I repeatedly selected small rectangles and randomly copied them over the image to create my own special wallpaper, which can be seen as the background image of this website.
+After capturing this image, I repeatedly selected small rectangles and randomly copied them over the image to create my own special wallpaper.
 I also created a [Reddit post](https://www.reddit.com/r/BeamNG/comments/bkp84b/modern_art/).

 I have used this image as my desktop background and profile picture for a few years now and I still think it is cool and original.